xuchen66/sphinx-emdocs/source/serialEM-note-K3-is-installed-on-Talos.rst

 #.
 I pre-odered extended 40 meter long data cable bundle, that includes 5 fiber bundles and one Cat6 cable.
 It also needs a long
    USB cable to connect to FEI computer for COM port communication for remoteTEM running on FEI scope for scope function calls.
    This one is easy to miss.
 I am using remote KVM system for the USB signal.
-The one we buy is `this one <https://www.amazon.com/gp/product/B06Y632T6Y/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1>`_, it does support 4k resolution, but refreshing frequency drops to 30Hz.
+The one we bought is `this one <https://www.amazon.com/gp/product/B06Y632T6Y/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1>`_, it does support 4k resolution, but refreshing frequency drops to 30Hz.

 #.
 Only at starting computer, we hear huge jet engine kind of laud sounds.
 After it is running, it is still noisy not too bad.
    I heard some lab were testing to use soundproof rack to host the computer.
 If this is no concern for vibration, then it would